 The Networked Data Lab (NDL) is a new collaborative network of advanced analytical teams across the UK working together on shared challenges and promoting the use of analytics in improving health and social care.
-NHS Leeds CCG and Leeds City Council are one of five partners across the country who are involved in the 3 year project.
-The project is funded and supported by the Health Foundation.

 Brief description of project

 The NDL will look at how partners can work together to use data to improve health and care in the UK, including addressing COVID-19 and widening health and care inequalities.
 It will do this by identifying and analysing three data sets.
 The first data set will focus on shielded patients.
 Second data set will focus on children and young people’s access to mental health services and the third data set will focus on social care.

 Working in this way enables us to better understand the health of our population and how they use services.
 This combined data enables us to plan and resource health and care for different populations.
 For example, dataset A might tell us lots of information about bowel cancer, dataset B gives us information about how cancer patients want to access services, dataset C tells us about how cancer affects certain people from diverse communities.
 By combining these datasets, we have a better understanding of bowel cancer services for this community.
 We can use the insight to design and pay for cancer services for this specific population.

 Involving patients and the public in this project is key.
 We have created both a Steering and a Task and Finish group with specific patients and the public who have an interest in data and the topics we are focusing on.
 We are also looking at “what we already know” which has influenced the topic selection.